Home health care in Canada is transforming, no doubt about it. Getting medical help no longer requires dragging yourself to a clinic or hospital.

 4. Doctor’s Orders

 A physician’s order is often necessary to initiate home health care services.
 This order outlines the specific types of care needed and may include details such as the frequency of visits and the duration of care.
-Having a doctor involved ensures that the care plan aligns with the individual’s medical needs.
+A doctor’s involvement ensures the care plan aligns with the individual’s medical needs.

 Types of Services Covered